Rust-GCC/gccrs/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

 would specify to the analyzer that the environment task stack has a limit of 1.6 megabytes.
 Any stack usage beyond this will be ignored by the analysis.

-This is not suppored by the LLVM back end.
+This is not supported by the LLVM back end.

 The package ``GNAT.Task_Stack_Usage`` provides facilities to get stack-usage reports at run time.
 See its body for the details.